 Bachelor of Arts (B.A.)

-The History degree offered by Crown College provides graduates with a Bachelor of Arts and offers a solid preparation for those preparing for graduate studies in history, law school or seminary.
+The history degree program offered at Minnesota’s Crown College provides graduates with a Bachelor of Arts and offers a solid preparation for those preparing for graduate studies in history, law school or seminary.
 The program can also lead to career opportunities reliant upon a solid knowledge of history such as museums, education, government, business, library science and public administration.

 History Major (B.A.)
 Courses